 In one episode they mention that you have to supply a fingerprint to get a drivers' license.
 NCIS is supposedly located in Falls Church, Virginia.
 California requires a fingerprint to be issued a drivers' license.
 The District of Columbia, Maryland, West Virginia and Virginia do not require or ask for a fingerprint, and they are the only drivers' licensing issuing jurisdictions within 50 miles of NCIS headquarters.

-Call Back: All the way to JAG in season 6 with Tony being Agent Afloat on the USS Seahawk a ship commonly seen in the parent series.
+In season 6, Tony is Agent Afloat on the USS Seahawk, a ship commonly seen in the parent series.

 In chapter 4x17, "Skeletons", two bodies are found in a tomb, and the only thing that is still intact are the bones.
 Ducky and Palmer start organizing the bones in the two bodies.
 When they discover that they have three right hands, they make a reference to episode "The Meat Puzzle".